Back-rush/console/CONTRIBUTING.md

 # Contributing

-We would ❤️ for you to contribute to Appwrite and help make it better!
-We want your experience while contributing to Appwrite to be fun, enjoyable, and educational for anyone and everyone.
+We would ❤️ for you to contribute to Backrush and help make it better!
+We want your experience while contributing to Backrush to be fun, enjoyable, and educational for anyone and everyone.
 All contributions are welcome, including issues, and new docs, as well as updates and tweaks, blog posts, workshops, and more.

 ## How to Start?

 If you are worried about or don't know where to start, check out the next section that explains what kind of help is needed and how you can get involved.
-You can reach out with any questions on our [Discord](https://appwrite.io/discord) server.
-You can also submit an issue and a maintainer can guide you!

 ## Repo Structure